Which Countries are Communist, Which Countries are Socialist (Communist Countries / Socialist Countries 2021)

 Not really either.

-The guiding principle of the DPRK is claimed to be the Juche Idea, credited to Kim Il Sung, this is the mother lode of politics and society in North Korea, and it doesn’t exist in a single publication but is rather a kind of distillation of the ideas of the Great Leader gleaned through study and familiarity with the body of work he produced.
-Which is enormous (it is claimed he authored literally tens of thousands of ‘works’; from songs, aphorisms, pamphlets, and books).
+The guiding principle of the DPRK is claimed to be the Juche Idea.
+This is credited to Kim Il Sung.
+This is the mother lode of politics and society in North Korea, and it doesn’t exist in a single publication but is rather a kind of distillation of the ideas of the Great Leader gleaned through study and familiarity with the body of work he produced.
+Which is enormous.
+It is claimed he authored literally tens of thousands of ‘works’; from songs, aphorisms, pamphlets, and books.

 So, rise up comrade!